MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Feature

-- Added custom completion steps that can <a href="/dynamics365/mixed-reality/guides/pc-app-website-powerapps-link" target="blank">link to a website, email, guide, custom app, or Power Apps</a>.
-Operators can complete a guide and easily navigate to another custom resource or continue through their workflow.
+- New custom completion steps that can <a href="/dynamics365/mixed-reality/guides/pc-app-website-powerapps-link" target="blank">link to a website, email, guide, custom app, or Power Apps</a>.
+Operators can complete a guide and seamlessly navigate to another custom resource or continue through their workflow.

 > [!NOTE]
-> *This release requires an update to the PC and HoloLens app, but not the solution.
-The solution version hasn't changed.
+> *This release requires an update to the PC and HoloLens applications, but not the solution.
+The solution version 900.2.0.4 is compatible with the latest client applications.

 ## February 27, 2024